 - Students who are seeking academic credit for courses completed at other institutions or through prior learning assessment must be currently enrolled in a degree or certificate program.
 Students must adhere to the Triton College residency requirements for graduation with a degree or certificate.
 To meet the residency requirements, students must complete at least 15 of the credit hours required to earn a degree or 50% of the credit hours required for a certificate at Triton College.
 Only those credits that are applicable to the student’s curriculum at Triton College will be accepted.

-- Academic credit is generally accepted only from institutions that are accredited by one of the regional accrediting associations approved by the Council on Higher Education Accreditation.
+- Academic credit is generally accepted only from institutions that are accredited by one of the institutional accrediting associations approved by the Council on Higher Education Accreditation.
 All foreign/non-English transcripts must be evaluated by a NACES member.
 A complete list of NACES members can be found here.

 Graduation Requirements and Procedures